Election security? Trump admin has no central plan, no one in charge

 But even members of Trump's national security cabinet have acknowledged the need for a central, unifying effort — one that experts say is missing.
 Senior officials have also admitted that the government has failed to take steps necessary to give the Russians second thoughts about intervening in American politics.
 Trump hasn't done so, and neither did Barack Obama, whose response to election meddling — expelling diplomats and closing Russian compounds in December 2016 — has been described by some of his own former aides as tepid.

 "I do think we need to do more as a government.
-It requires a whole of government, because it's not just the elections," Kirstjen Nielsen, the DHS secretary, told NBC's Peter Alexander at the Aspen Security Forum earlier this month.
+It requires a whole of government, because it's not just the elections," Kirstjen Nielsen, the Homeland Security secretary, told NBC's Peter Alexander at the Aspen Security Forum earlier this month.

 In April, a top National Security Agency official said the U.S. doesn't "yet have the political fortitude to say how we'll strike back" against Russian misbehavior in cyberspace.
 No additional fortitude has been on display in the months since.
 NSA director Paul Nakasone, asked about those comments last week, said he wasn't aware of them.